 Facts About Impaired Driving

-Governments have struggled for decades to reduce the number of people who get behind the wheel after drinking too much alcohol.
+Governments have struggled for decades to reduce the number of people who get behind the wheel after drinking too much alcohol or using intoxicating drugs.
 Federal law makes it a crime to operate or have care and control of a motor vehicle while the driver’s ability to drive is impaired by alcohol or a drug.
 The common criminal charges are impaired driving and driving with a blood alcohol concentration exceeding 80 milligrams in 100 milliliters of blood or refusing a lawful demand, normally for a breath or blood sample.

 To prove their case the prosecution must show that the functional ability to operate a motor vehicle has been impaired.
 The test is impairment from slight to great, but the evidence required to prove impairment must establish the condition beyond a reasonable doubt.
 This may include physical symptoms such as slurred speech, bloodshot eyes, an odour of alcohol beverage, physical coordination problems as well as bad driving.